Contact Us

 Every slide at a big company is both a communication channel and a representation of organizational culture as well.
 Presentations, however, are often viewed as an “afterthought” regarding accessibility concerns.
 When a slide is just accessible by a select group, even if a “message” is well crafted, a point may be missed.

-Just as ADA-compliant inclusion is crucial, ADA compliant presentation design are a key channel to communicate a point effectively to all parties involved.
+Just as ADA-compliant inclusion is crucial, ADA-compliant presentation design is a key channel to communicate a point effectively to all parties involved.
 Within an enterprise, ADA compliance in presentations extends beyond being a matter related to the law as a determinant of internal and external perceptions around values and professional presentations by an organization.
 The Diversity & Inclusion departments are well-positioned to drive a shift towards making presentation accessibility guidelines, including the development of accessible PowerPoint design.

 Such an approach will shift accessibility from a checkbox to a standard, as organizations will be able to communicate effectively, build credibility, and make every presentation a statement of equity and leadership.